joebobs0n/project-tracker/README.md

 - [MySQL Workbench](https://www.mysql.com/products/workbench/)
 - and many others...

-By trying so many different solutions to the same problem (help track projects) is that many of these pieces of software often forget to support me and instead demand that I support them.
-What I mean by this is that I ended up spending more time configuring and using the software (often getting frustrated in the process) rather than having the software help me in any way.
+By trying so many different solutions to the same problem (help track projects), I have found that many available products often forget to support me and instead demand that I support them.
+What I mean by this is that I ended up spending more time configuring and using the software (often getting frustrated in the process) rather than having the software help me in any meaningful way.

-While these resources above are very powerful in their own right, I feel that in most cases, with the obvious exceptions, in order to implement fancy, more robust features, the basic ones would get unnecessarily complicated.
-This led to fatigue and eventual loss of interest in a given project due to all of my energy went toward fighting an unnecessary battle instead of into working.
+While these resources above are very powerful in their own right, I feel that in most cases, with the obvious exceptions, in order to implement fancy, more robust features, the basic ones often get unnecessarily complicated.
+This led to fatigue and eventual loss of interest in a given project due to all of my energy going toward fighting an unnecessary battle instead of into working.

 ## Solution